-Welcome to Denmark, the home of the reigning World Cup champion team.
+Welcome to Denmark!
 The home of the Hamlet.
 The home of Jaime Lannister.
-Copenhagen is the capital of Denmark, and the host of the 2015 Grand Prix Copenhagen.
+Copenhagen is the capital of Denmark, and the host of the 2019 Grand Prix Copenhagen.

-You probably know about the Danish (the pastry, not the people), but Denmark has created other culinary pieces, like the marshmallowfluff filled chocolate buns called flødeboller, smooth liverpaste called Leverpostej and the open sandwiches called "Smørrebrød".
+You probably know about the danish (the pastry, not the people), but Denmark has created other culinary pieces, like the marshmallowfluff filled chocolate buns called flødeboller, licorice.
+(Known Licorice by Johan Bülow) smooth liverpaste called Leverpostej and the open sandwiches called "Smørrebrød".

 Copenhagen is also the birthplace of the new Nordic cuisine, where Noma is the birthplace and the leading star.